WSYiDao/FCND-FlyingCar-Project/FCND-Controls-CPP/writeup.md

 ![36](misc/36.png)

-And I try to add a PID controller in the project but I can't find much different in the task.
+Then I add a PID controller in the project with `i_term `

 ``` c
   float z_err = posZCmd - posZ;